 Poetry in The Branches (PiTB)

-- The Poetry in The Branches Sourcebook — a step-by-step guide to the PiTB model for librarians, supplemented with bibliographies for collection development, tip sheets to help integrate poetry into every aspect of a library and resource lists to help find the resources.
-The Sourcebook is available for $35 ($28 plus $7 shipping and handling to anywhere in the U.S. Contact us regarding overseas shipping.)
+- The Poetry in The Branches Sourcebook—a step-by-step guide to the PITB model for librarians, supplemented with bibliographies for collection development, tip sheets to help integrate poetry into every aspect of a library, and resource lists.
+Get a copy here.

-- PITB Services — On-site trainings at your local library
+- PITB Services—On-site trainings held at your local library.

 - Special events to inspire and support librarians such as a reading and talk with former U.S. Poet Laureate W. S. Merwin.

 - A range of national projects depend on collaboration with public libraries.
 These projects have their roots in Poetry in The Branches and begin with intensive training in the model.

 To receive updates on any of these services, or for questions about Poetry in The Branches, please contact Poets House Support via email.